axelarnetwork/axelar-core/docs/proto/proto-docs.md

 <a name="axelarnet.v1beta1.RegisterIbcPathRequest"></a>

 ### RegisterIbcPathRequest
-RegisterIbcPathRequest represents a message to register a path for an asset
+MSgRegisterIbcPath represents a message to register an ibc path for an asset

 | Field | Type | Label | Description |